Mission-driven change

 Lessons from Apollo 11

 When Kennedy launched the moon mission in 1961, no one had any idea how to get to the moon.
-But it was clear that realizing the mission would require extensive collaboration and numerous tests
+However, it was clear that realizing the mission would require extensive collaboration and numerous tests.

 In fact, many of the key breakthroughs took place outside of NASA.
-Margaret Hamilton, a computer scientist at MIT, wrote the code for the lunar lander.
-Whirlpool developed the freeze-dried food for the mission.
+Computer programmer Margaret Hamilton from MIT wrote the code for the lunar lander.
+The Whirlpool Corporation developed the freeze-dried food for the mission.
 Both played a crucial role in the success of the moon landing.
+Today, we still live in the world of the moon landing through the many amazing inventions that the mission brought about.
+They all emerged from the mission’s many “trial runs,” which together were necessary to reach the Moon.

 Together, these many small steps became the“giant leap for mankind,” as Neil Armstrong, the first person on the Moon, put it.